morgoe/yogaruka/seo-yoga-five-dock.md

   Located in at 289 Lyons Road in Five Dock.
 permalink: /yoga-studio-in-five-dock/
 site-nav: russell-lea
-h1: Try the top-rated yoga studio in Five Dock
+h1: Try the highest-rated yoga studio in Five Dock
 subtitle: >-
   Yogaruka provides the best of yoga, pilates and functional movement fused into challenging yet accessible classes.
 Located at 289 Lyons Road near Five Dock.
 button: View timetable